-Part (2) of Advanced Bionics is also satisfied with respect to Bell and Bowdish because the Examiner materially erred in overlooking specific disclosures of these references regarding the eculizumab sequence, corresponding to SEQ ID NOS:2 and 4 of the challenged claims.
+Part (2) of Advanced Bionics is also satisfied for Bell and Bowdish because the Examiner materially erred in overlooking specific disclosures of these references regarding the eculizumab sequence, corresponding to SEQ ID NOS:2 and 4.
 In the Office Action, the Examiner only focused on Evans and Thomas for eculizumab sequence information.
-(EX1002, 1222-25; EX1003, ¶168-169.)
+(EX1002, 1118-21.)
 Alexion responded, misleadingly, that "[n]either eculizumab nor its complete sequence ... was in the public domain prior to the March 15, 2007 effective filing date[.]"
-(EX1002, 1368; see supra V.D & VI.C; EX1003, ¶169.)
+(EX1002, 1296; see supra V.D & VI.C; EX1003, ¶177.)
 As a result, the Examiner committed error when he accepted Alexion's mischaracterization of the art, and failed to appreciate other pre-priority date references, such as (1) Tacken, which discloses that eculizumab contains the IgG2/G4 constant domain, (2) Mueller PCT that discloses the IgG2/G4 constant domain sequence, and (3) Bowdish, which discloses the sequence for antibody 5G1.1, including the complete sequence for IgG2/G4 constant domain.
-(See supra VIII.C-D; EX1003, ¶170.)
-Indeed, Tacken, Mueller PCT and Bowdish teach the very thing that the Examiner mistakenly concluded was missing from the prior art.
-(See EX1002, 1433.)
+(See supra VIII.C&E.) Indeed, Tacken, Mueller PCT and Bowdish teach the very thing that the Examiner mistakenly concluded was missing from the prior art.
+(See 1002, 1347.)
 They are also enabling prior art for Bell.
-Thus, the prosecution history reflects a significant gap in Examiner's evaluation of art and arguments regarding the known IgG2/G4 constant domain of eculizumab in the heavy chain, SEQ ID NO:2, that is recited in claims 1-3.
-(EX1003, ¶170.)
+Thus, the prosecution history reflects a significant gap in Examiner's evaluation of art and arguments regarding the known IgG2/G4 constant domain in SEQ ID NO:2 that is recited in claim 1.
+(EX1003, ¶178.)

-Further, though the Examiner cited Wang in the rejections, the Examiner erred in evaluating Wang, as evidenced by the lack of any discussion regarding Wang's teachings about eculizumab formulations in the Notice of Allowance.
-(EX1003, ¶171.)
-See Advanced Bionics, Paper 6 at 10 ("[I]f the record of the Office's previous consideration of the art is not well developed or silent, then a petitioner may show the Office erred by overlooking something persuasive under factors (e) and (f).").
-In finding the claims patentable, the Examiner erred by overlooking Wang's disclosures that explicitly and unambiguously taught and rendered obvious the claimed doses and formulations.
-Apple, Inc. v.
-Koss Co., IPR2021-00381, Paper 15 at 26, 28-29 (PTAB July 2, 2021) ("Koss") (finding examiner erred in evaluating prior art reference that was not discussed substantively in the Notice of Allowance but "unequivocally" taught claimed features).
+Further, though the Examiner cited Wang in the rejections, the Examiner erred in overlooking Wang's disclosures regarding the claimed formulations, as evidenced by the lack of any discussion regarding Wang in the Notice of Allowance.
+See Advanced Bionics, Paper 6 at 10 ("[I]f the record of the Office's previous consideration of the art is not well developed or silent, then a petitioner may show the Office erred by overlooking something persuasive under factors (e) and (f)."); Apple, Inc. v.
+Koss Co., IPR2021-00381, Paper 15 at 26, 28-29 (PTAB July 2, 2021) ("Koss").
+(See also EX1003, ¶179.)